404Wolf/valfs/README.md

 - ValFiles should only have one val data reference, not two, or it should be better documented how the lazy loading works.
 - There's shebangs at the top of files.
 But they don't do anything yet.
+- Do not allow writes if they break the metadata portion of the code

 ## ValFile Operations